-Norgine handles and declares the transfers of value from the time of payment to the healthcare customer, i.e. the transaction date, rather than when the service, interaction or event actually occurred.
+Norgine handles and declares the ToVs from the time of payment to the healthcare customer, i.e. the transaction date, rather than when the service, interaction or event actually occurred.
+This means that there could be some instances where the ToV disclosed this year are reported in next year, and also ToVs related to last year made this year.

-Transfers of value will always be paid after the engagement has taken place, with the exception of grants (see definition).
-Grants will be paid before the event actually takes place or the purchase to what the grant is for.
+ToVs will always be paid after the engagement has taken place, with the exception of grants (see definition).
+Grants will be paid before the event actually takes place, or the purchase to what the grant is for.